Curriculum Associates logo.

 Describe your motto on data-driven instruction.
 Consider how you use i‑Ready or other data.

-I use the i-Ready data and daily class work and conversations to drive my instruction.
+I use the i-Ready data and daily class work to drive my instruction.
 My students know what they can do and what they need more help with.
-Weekly data chats and immediate feedback allow my students to stay focused and to work hard toward their goals.
+Weekly data chats and immediate feedback allow my students to work hard toward their goals.

 Describe your classroom culture in three words.